Jesus Cries

 Is Jesus Cries worth watching?

-Where can I watch Jesus Cries online?
+Where can I find Jesus Cries parents guide and age rating?

 Expert Consensus